-When you join this Health Plan, you must select a Primary Care Provider (PCP) from our Network of Primary Care Providers.
-You must receive services from your PCP or another Network Provider to receive benefits.
+When you join this Plan, you must select a Primary Care Provider (PCP) from our Network of Primary Care Providers.
+To get Preferred benefits for most services, you must receive services from your PCP or another Network Provider.
 You have the right to designate any PCP who is available to accept you or your family members.
 Each family member may select a different PCP.
 For instance, you may select a pediatrician for your Child.
 Your coverage does not require you to get referrals from your PCP.
-However, you must get Prior Approval for certain services (see page 6).
-For instance, if appropriate services are not available with a Network Provider, you must get Prior Approval.
+You must get Prior Approval for certain services (see page 6).
+For instance, if appropriate services are not available with a Network Provider, you must get Prior Approval to receive the highest level of benefits.